 This bulletin describes the implications of Brexit from an aviation regulatory perspective.

 • We remain of the view that the European Aviation Safety Agency (EASA) is here to stay.
-The standards it sets are recognised worldwide on a par with the requirements of the US Federal Aviation Administration (FAA).
-Financiers will advance money on aircraft which hold an EASA type certificate and certificate of airworthiness.
+The standards it sets are recognised worldwide on a par with the requirements of the US Federal Aviation Admin¬istration (FAA).
+For instance, financiers will often advance money on aircraft which hold an EASA type certifi-cate and certificate of airworthiness.

 "The Parties should make further arrangements to enable cooperation with a view to high standards of aviation safety and security, including through close cooperation between EASA and the United Kingdom's Civil Aviation Authority (CAA)."

 • Since 1993, airlines from Member States of the EU have had free access to operate commercial services throughout the EU (although the right to operate routes within another Member State (cabotage) was not fully implemented until 1997).
-This market liberalisation is without doubt one of the main factors behind the successful growth of pan European airlines such as easyJet, Ryanair, Norwegian and Wizzair.
+This market liberalisation is without doubt one of the main factors behind the successful growth of pan European airlines such as easyJet, Ryanair, Norwegian and Wizz Air.